Caving equipment: Rope

 Dynamic rope, more commonly used in climbing, is used in caving for belaying cavers on climbs or using ladders.

 Static rope, once past its useful life for abseiling, is often used for fixed aids, such as handlines on climbs.
 The rope may be knotted to help climbers.
 Rope may also be recycled for digging.

 Bolting

-Most caves require artificial anchor points to secure abseiling rope.
+Most caves require artificial anchor points to secure SRT rope.
 A common method of placing bolts is to hand drill them using a hammer and a self-drilling bolt, using bolts adapted from the construction industry.
 A hanger can then be screwed into the bolt.
 Since affordable battery drills came on the market it is more common to see cavers drill the holes and use a variety of different bolts and concrete screws.
 Stainless steel resin bolts are used on routes that see a lot of traffic as they have a long life and, if placed correctly, are safe and reliable.